FriskyElectrocat/CLLocation-FESCoordinates/README.md

 ## About

-A `CLLocation` category to handle various representations of a map coordinate.
+A `CLLocation` category to handle various representations of map coordinates.

 With this category, you can:

 * Convert from degrees, minutes, and seconds values to decimal degrees and back again.
-* Convert from decimal degrees to MinDec values of degrees and minutes.
+* Convert from decimal degrees to MinDec values of degrees and minutes and back again.
-* Initialize a `CLLocation` object from degrees, minutes, and seconds values.
+* Initialize a `CLLocation` object from degrees, minutes, and seconds  or MinDec values.

 ## Types

-* `FESCLLocationDegrees` – double used to store the degrees component of a coordinate.
+* `FESLocationDegrees` – double used to store the degrees component of a coordinate.
-* `FESCLLocationMinutes` – double used to store the minutes component of a coordinate.
+* `FESLocationMinutes` – double used to store the minutes component of a coordinate.
-* `FESCLLocationSeconds` – double used to store the seconds component of a coordinate.
+* `FESLocationSeconds` – double used to store the seconds component of a coordinate.
-* `FESCLLocationCoordinate2D` – struct used to store a triplet of degrees, minutes, and seconds representing a coordinate.
+* `FESLocationDegreesMinutesSeconds` – struct used to store a triplet of degrees, minutes, and seconds representing a coordinate.
+* `FESLocationDegreesMinutesSeconds2D` – struct used to store a pair of FESLocationDegreesMinutesSeconds that represent a coordinate.
-* `FESCLLocationMinDecCoordinate` - struct used to store of degrees and seconds representing a MinDec coordinate.
+* `FESLocationDegreesMinDec` - struct used to store of degrees and seconds representing a MinDec coordinate.
-* `FESCLLocationMinDec2D` - struct used to store a pair of FESCLLocationCoordinate2D that represent a location.
+* `FESLocationMinDec2D` - struct used to store a pair of FESLocationMinDec2D that represent a location.

 ## Functions and Methods

-`FESCLLocationCoordinate2D FESCLLocationCoordinate2DMake(FESCLLocationDegrees degrees, FESCLLocationMinutes minutes, FESCLLocationSeconds seconds);`
+`FESLocationDegreesMinutesSeconds FESLocationDegreesMinutesSecondsMake(FESLocationDegrees degrees, FESLocationMinutes minutes, FESLocationSeconds seconds);`

-Creates an `FESCLLocationCoordinate2D` struct from separate degrees, minutes, and seconds components.
+Creates an `FESLocationDegreesMinutesSeconds` struct from separate degrees, minutes, and seconds components.

-`FESCLLocationMinDecCoordinate FESCLLocationMinDecCoordinateMake(FESCLLocationDegrees degrees, FESCLLocationMinutes minutes);`
+`FESLocationDegreesMinDec FESLocationDegreesMinDecMake(FESLocationDegrees degrees, FESLocationMinutes minutes);`

-Creates an `FESCLLocationMinDecCoordinate` struct from two components: degrees and minutes.
+Creates an `FESLocationDegreesMinDec` struct from two components: degrees and minutes.

-`FESCLLocationMinDec2D FESCLLocationMinDec2DMake(FESCLLocationCoordinateMinDec latitude, FESCLLocationCoordinateMinDec longitude);`
+`FESLocationMinDec2D FESLocationMinDec2DMake(FESLocationDegreesMinDec latitude, FESLocationDegreesMinDec longitude);`

-Creates a FESCLLocationMinDec2D struct from a pair of  FESCLLocationMinDecCoordinate to represent a location.
+Creates a FESLocationMinDec2D struct from a pair of  FESLocationMinDecCoordinate to represent a location.

-`+ (CLLocation *)fes_initFromDMSWithLatitude:(FESCLLocationCoordinate2D)latitude
+`+ (CLLocation *)fes_initFromDegreesMinutesSeconds2D:(FESLocationDegreesMinutesSeconds2D)location;`
-                                andLongitude:(FESCLLocationCoordinate2D)longitude;`

-Create a `CLLocation` object from two `FESCLLocationCoordinate2D` structs each representing a coordinate in degrees, minutes, and seconds.
+Create a `CLLocation` object from an `FESLocationDegreesMinutesSeconds2D` struct representing a location in degrees, minutes, and seconds.

-`+ (CLLocation *)fes_initFromMinDecWithLatitude:(FESCLLocationCoordinate2D)latitude
+`+ (CLLocation *)fes_initFromMinDec2D:(FESLocationMinDec2D)location;`
-                                   andLongitude:(FESCLLocationCoordinate2D)longitude;`

-Create a `CLLocation` object from two `FESCLLocationCoordinateMinDec` structs each representing a MinDec coordinate in degrees and minutes.
+Create a `CLLocation` object from an `FESLocationMinDec2D` struct representing a MinDec location in degrees and minutes.

-`+ (CLLocationDegrees)fes_decimalDegreesForCoordinate:(FESCLLocationCoordinate2D)coordinate;`
+`+ (CLLocationDegrees)fes_decimalDegreesForDegreesMinutesSeconds:(FESLocationDegreesMinutesSeconds)coordinate;`

-Convert an `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds to decimal degrees.
+Convert an `FESLocationDegreesMinutesSeconds` struct representing a coordinate in degrees, minutes, and seconds to decimal degrees.

-`+ (CLLocationDegrees)fes_decimalDegreesForCoordinateMinDec:(FESCLLocationCoordinateMinDec)coordinate;`
+`+ (CLLocationDegrees)fes_decimalDegreesForDegreesMinDec:(FESLocationDegreesMinDec)coordinate;`

-Convert an `FESCLLocationCoordinateMinDec` struct representing a MinDec coordinate in degrees and minutes to decimal degrees.
+Convert an `FESLocationDegreesMinDec` struct representing a MinDec coordinate in degrees and minutes to decimal degrees.

-`+ (FESCLLocationCoordinate2D)fes_coordinateForDecimalDegrees:(CLLocationDegrees)degrees;`
+`+ (FESLocationDegreesMinutesSeconds)fes_degreesMinutesSecondsForDecimalDegrees:(CLLocationDegrees)degrees;`

-Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.
+Convert a `CLLocationDegrees` value representing decimal degrees to an `FESLocationCoordinate2D` struct representing a coordinate in degrees, minutes, and seconds.

-`+ (FESCLLocationDegreeMinDec)fes_minDecForDecimalDegrees:(CLLocationDegrees)degrees;`
+`+ (FESLocationDegreesMinDec)fes_degreesMinDecForDecimalDegrees:(CLLocationDegrees)degrees;`

-Convert a `CLLocationDegrees` value representing decimal degrees to an `FESCLLocationDegreeMinDec` struct representing one axis of a MinDec coordinate  in degrees and minutes.
+Convert a `CLLocationDegrees` value representing decimal degrees to an `FESLocationDegreesMinDec` struct representing one axis of a MinDec coordinate  in degrees and minutes.

+`+ (FESLocationDegreesMinutesSeconds2D)fes_degreesMinutesSeconds2DForCoordinate:(CLLocationCoordinate2D)location;`

+Convert a `CLLocationCoordinate2D` value representing a location to `FESLocationDegreesMinutesSeconds2D` struct representing a location in degrees, minutes, and seconds format.

-`+ (FESCLLocationMinDec2D)fes_minDec2DForCoordinate:(CLLocationCoordinate2D)coordinate;`
+`+ (FESLocationMinDec2D)fes_degreesMinDec2DForCoordinate:(CLLocationCoordinate2D)location;`

-Convert a `CLLocationCoordinate2D` value representing the coordinate of a location to `FESCLLocationMinDec2D` struct representing a MinDec coordinate.
+Convert a `CLLocationCoordinate2D` value representing a location to `FESLocationMinDec2D` struct representing a location in MinDec format.

+`+ (NSString *)fes_formattedStringForDegreesMinutesSeconds:(FESLocationDegreesMinutesSeconds)degrees withAxis:(FESAxis)axis;`

+Format and return an `NSString` with the values represented by an `FESLocationDegreesMinutesSeconds` and it's axis (latitude or longitude).

+`+ (NSString *)fes_formattedStringForMinDecDegree:(FESLocationDegreesMinDec)degrees withAxis:(FESAxis)axis;`

+Format and return an `NSString` with the values represented by an `FESLocationDegreesMinDec` and it's axis (latitude or longitude).

 ## License

-Copyright © 2012 Daniel Weeks.
+Copyright © 2012-2013 Daniel Weeks.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: